Hyundai announces $5.5B electric vehicle plant in Georgia

 Hyundai Motor Group CEO Jaehoon Chang made the announcement with Gov. Brian Kemp at the site of the future factory in Bryan County, where state and local officials purchased a flat, sprawling tract for $61 million last year in hopes of luring a major manufacturer.

-Expected to cost $7 billion and employ up to 8,500 workers, according to two Georgia officials familiar with the plans, the plant would rank among the largest development deals ever in Georgia.
-The officials were not authorized to discuss the project publicly and spoke on condition of anonymity.

-The announcement comes five days before Kemp faces a contested Republican primary election against former U.S. Sen. David Perdue.
-It also coincides with Biden’s visit to South Korea, where Hyundai is headquartered.
+The state of Georgia and partner local governments bought 2,200 acres (890 acres) in Bryan County a year ago to lure a large manufacturer.
+It wasn’t large enough for Hyundai.
+The state and its partners purchased two additional neighboring tracts to expand the site to more than 2,900 acres (1,170 hectares).

+That’s more than 4.5 square miles (11.6 square kilometers) dedicated to the Hyundai project.
+Officials declined to give the sale price of the extra acreage, saying the property was under contract but the deal hadn’t been finalized.

-State and local officials purchased the 2,200-acre (890-hectare) site a year ago in Bryan County, about 25 miles (40 kilometers) inland from Savannah.
-The land sits adjacent to Interstate 16 that links Savannah and Macon, not far from its intersection with Interstate 95 that spans the eastern seaboard.
+The plant site sits adjacent to Interstate 16 that links Savannah and Macon, not far from its intersection with Interstate 95 that spans the Eastern Seaboard.
 It’s also near to the Port of Savannah, the fourth-busiest U.S. seaport.

-Bryan County and neighboring Chatham County, which includes Savannah, each chipped in $9 million toward the $61 million purchase price.

 Hyundai Motor Group sells cars under the Hyundai and Kia brands.
 The South Korean automaker already operates two American assembly plants in Montgomery, Alabama, and in West Point, Georgia.